DSC-FPTU-HCMC/HandsOnLab-JavaVMOptimization/3 - Java Native Interface Tutorial/README.md

   }
 ```

+You can have a look at the generated C header file, ```JNI.h``` contains the abstract functions just like how we implemented those functions in the ```.c``` file.

-- You must specify JAVA_HOME Path before doing this.
+- You must specify JAVA_HOME Path before doing the next step.
 For example:

 JAVA_HOME_PATH: ```/Library/Java/JavaVirtualMachines/adoptopenjdk8-openj9.jdk/Contents/Home/```